JustFocus/ELI5ience/README.md

 **Objective:** Improvements belong to annotations and can be viewed on annotations.

-- [ ] create `Improvement` model
+- [x] create `Improvement` model
 - build out API, Flux loop, and components for:
-  - [ ] Improvement CRUD
+  - [x] Improvement CRUD
-  - [ ] viewing improvements on annotations
+  - [x] viewing improvements on annotations

 ### Phase 8: [Styling Cleanup and Seeding (1 day)][phase-nine]

 **objective:** Make the site feel more cohesive and awesome.

-- [ ] Get feedback on my UI from others
+- [x] Get feedback on my UI from others
-- [ ] Refactor HTML classes & CSS rules
+- [x] Refactor HTML classes & CSS rules
-- [ ] Add modals, transitions, and other styling flourishes.
+- [x] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
-- [ ] Complex styling of articles and annotations using markdown-js.
+- [ ] Complex styling of articles and annotations using markdown-js
+- [ ] Improvement voting and metrics
 - [ ] Search for articles by tags or name
 - [ ] Pagination / infinite scroll for Articles Index
-- [ ] File upload for annotations
+- [ ] File upload for annotations and articles

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md